Greg Olsen (American football): 2013 season

-In the 2013 season, Olsen recorded 73 receptions for 816 receiving yards and six receiving touchdowns as the Panthers finished with a 12–4 record.
+2014 season

 Olsen finished the 2014 regular season with a career-high 84 catches, 1,008 receiving yards, as well as six touchdowns en route to the Panthers second consecutive NFC South division title.
 He had three games going over 100 receiving yards and one game with two touchdowns on the year.
 Olsen finished third in the NFL for receptions by a tight end and second for both yards on the season and yards per game.

 For his efforts during the 2014–15 season, he was voted to the 2015 Pro Bowl.

 He was ranked 89th by his fellow players on the NFL Top 100 Players of 2015.

+2015 season

 On March 5, 2015, the Panthers signed Olsen to a three-year extension worth $22.5 million.
-The extension includes a $12 million signing bonus with an average annual salary of $7.5 million, according to Olsen's agent Drew Rosenhaus.
+The extension included a $12 million signing bonus with an average annual salary of $7.5 million, according to Olsen's agent Drew Rosenhaus.

 After wide receiver Kelvin Benjamin suffered an ACL tear and did not play for the entire year, Olsen was tasked with being the main target of soon-to-be NFL MVP Cam Newton.

-During the Panthers week three matchup against the New Orleans Saints, Olsen caught eight passes including two touchdowns and a career-high 134 receiving yards.
+In Week 3 against the New Orleans Saints, Olsen caught eight passes including two touchdowns and a career-high 134 receiving yards.
 He tied a career long reception of 52 yards.
-He continued his high level of play during a week 6 matchup against the Seattle Seahawks.
+In Week 6, he continued his high level of play against the Seattle Seahawks.
 Olsen caught seven catches for 131 yards along with a game-winning touchdown with under a minute to play.
 The touchdown helped keep the Panthers undefeated season alive as they improved to 5–0 on the season.
 During the Panthers' 41–38 victory over the New Orleans Saints to improve them to 12–0, he caught nine passes for 129 yards and, during the game, passed Walls for most career receptions by a TE in Panthers' history.

-During the 2015 season, Olsen set Panthers records for career receiving yards and receptions for a tight end, both previously held by former Panther Wesley Walls.Olsen finished the 2015 regular season with 77 receptions with 1,104 yards and seven touchdowns.
-He was selected for his second consecutive Pro Bowl and to the AP All-Pro second-team.He was ranked 38th on the NFL Top 100 Players of 2016.
+In the 2015 season, Olsen set Panthers records for career receiving yards and receptions for a tight end, both previously held by former Panther Wesley Walls.
+Olsen finished with 77 receptions with 1,104 yards and seven touchdowns.
+He was selected for his second consecutive Pro Bowl and to the AP All-Pro second-team.
+He was ranked 38th on the NFL Top 100 Players of 2016.

-In the NFC Divisional Round, Olsen hauled in six catches for 77 yards and a touchdown to help the Panthers to a 31–24 win over the Seattle Seahawks and an NFC Championship matchup with the Arizona Cardinals.
+In the NFC Divisional Round, Olsen had six receptions for 77 yards and a touchdown to help the Panthers to a 31–24 win over the Seattle Seahawks and an NFC Championship matchup with the Arizona Cardinals.
 He caught six passes for 113 yards against the Cardinals to help the Panthers in their 49–15 win and a Super Bowl 50 berth against the Denver Broncos.

-In Super Bowl 50, he had four catches for 41 yards, but the Panthers lost by a score of 24–10.
+In Super Bowl 50, he had four catches for 41 yards, but the Panthers lost 24–10.